Protecting Your Super(PYS) - Questions and Answers pdf document updated 24 October, 2019

 - Member Authorisation Form Questions and Answers – Members are able to provide a written notice to the Commissioner declaring they are not a member of an inactive low-balance account.
 Members may authorise funds to provide the written notice to the ATO on their behalf.
 These Questions and Answers relate to key questions about the declarations process.

-Final Member Authorisation Form (NAT 75198-05.2019) has been published and link updated: Thursday 25 July, 2019.
+Final Member Authorisation Form (NAT 75198-07.2019) has been published and link updated: Thursday 25 July, 2019.
 This will assist funds where members want to authorise them to provide the written notice to the ATO.

 Channel A and Channel B Member Declaration Process Maps - Channel A outlines the process on how the ATO will advise funds which members have made a declaration.
 Channel B outlines the process on how the fund will advise the ATO of members who have made a declaration.

 Channel A ILB member declaration template - this is the final version 2.0 template which funds will receive from the ATO via the portal.

 Channel B ILB member declaration template - this is the draft template which funds will use to advise the ATO via the portal.